"Can you give tips on how to stay connected when you feel irritable? I'm not yelling, but I’m not as respectful as I think I should be." – Katherine

 can actually see the situation from your child's perspective, you've just reconnected, even if you can't give her exactly what she wants.

 "Isabella, let's find a way to make this work for both of us.
-I hear how much you want X....and right now I need Y....What can we do so we're both happy?"
+I hear how much you want X....and right now I need Y....What solution can we find so that we're both happy?"

 5. Empathize and Listen.
 And what if your child doesn't respond to play?
 It may be that he's beyond laughter right now.
 Take a deep breath,